 Hence, skip logic gives you the ability to create different paths and ask more relevant questions.
 This path can be determined by how they answer your question (Question skip logic) or based on what page they are on (Page skip logic).

 You should click on the button 'Update' after the skip logic has been added to save the changes.

 Note : Question skip logic and Page skip logic works only on multipage surveys.
 If you're unable to add skip logic to your survey page, it just means that you need to create at least one additional page with follow-up questions.

 Question Skip Logic

-Mostly used with closed ended questions, for example, a question like "Which is your favorite sport?" with an answer choice of football , cricket , basketball and none.
-So if a person selects football , he can be sent to another page to answer further questions about himself, but if he selects none, he can be sent to the end of the survey.
+Mostly used with closed-ended questions, for example, a question like "Which is your favorite sport?" with an answer choice of football , cricket , basketball and none.
+So if a person selects football, they can be sent to another page to answer further questions about himself, but if they select none, they can be sent to the end of the survey.